carlosvegab/bootstrapform/README.md

 </form>
 ```

-Each one of this components will render
+Each one of this components will render the following code.

 Inputs: